 I know that these sorts of food operations are managed by a contracted supplier that is separate to the hospital doctors itself, but wouldn’t it be wonderful if we lived in a world where organic, healthy, delicious and most importantly nutritious food choices were the norm rather than the exception?
 And that this became just as important as the western medicine itself?
 I dream of a world where we look at a persons illness in totality, and aim to heal them holistically.

 I’m pleased to say that after 3 months, 2 of them being Winter we have survived as a non-microwave family!
 Initially, I wasn’t sure how we would cope with quick Winter meals, heating up last nights left overs or defrosting chicken quickly before dinner when I’ve forgot to leave it out to thaw.
-But, I think we haven’t just survived, we’ve prospered.
+But, I think we haven’t just survived, we’ve thrived!

 Apart from the major plus of us having a heap more bench space to cut, mix, blend, juice and whisk our healthy meals, I’ve also learnt how our grand-parents used to cook, in a time where there was a lot less cancer and disease in general present.
 Something to consider.